-The concept of DCM and one of its goals, that of achieving a pure trial docket, is in evidence statewide.
-Only 2 percent plead guilty on the day of trial or during trial.
-However, few cases plead guilty at arraignment.
-The median is 15 percent.
+The concept of DCM and one of its goals, that of achieving a pure trial docket, is generally lacking statewide.
+10 percent of the cases plead on the day of trial or during trial.
+Another 10 percent plead guilty at arraignment.